awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-and-data-events-with-cloudtrail.md

 + **Management events**: Management events provide insight into management operations that are performed on resources in your AWS account\.
 These are also known as control plane operations\.
 Management events can also include non\-API events that occur in your account\.
 For example, when a user logs in to your account, CloudTrail logs the `ConsoleLogin` event\.
 For more information, see [Non\-API Events Captured by CloudTrail](cloudtrail-non-api-events.md)\.
 **Note**
 Not all AWS services support CloudTrail management events or data events\.
 For more information about unsupported services, see [CloudTrail Unsupported Services](cloudtrail-unsupported-aws-services.md)\.
-For specific details about what APIs are logged for a specific service, see that service's documentation in [CloudTrail Integration Topics by AWS Service](cloudtrail-aws-service-specific-topics.md)\.
+For specific details about what APIs are logged for a specific service, see that service's documentation in [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 You can configure multiple trails differently so that the trails process and log only the events that you specify\.
 For example, one trail can log read\-only data and management events, so that all read\-only events are delivered to one S3 bucket\.
 Another trail can log only write\-only data and management events, so that all write\-only events are delivered to a separate S3 bucket\.